Phase dynamics and their role determining energy flux in hydrodynamic shell models: Phase dynamics of hydrodynamic shell models

 where $\rho_n$ is the magnitude and $\phi_n$ is the phase of $u_n$, and similarly for the forcing, $f_n = \rho_n^f \mathrm{e}^{i \phi_n^f}$.
 The evolution equations for each variable can be found by plugging in Eq. (\ref{eq:polar}) into Eq. (\ref{eq:full_eq}) and manipulating the expression so as to isolate $d \rho_n /dt$ and $d \phi_n /dt$.
 Doing so reveals that the evolution equations only depend on the \textit{triad phase},

 and not on the individual phases (with the exception of the forcing term).
 In fact, one can prove that the \emph{individual} phases $\phi_n$ are uniformly distributed \cite{Benzi1993}, yet an out-of-equilibrium solution requires that the \emph{triad} phases not be uniformly distributed, making it the dynamical variable of interest.
 We therefore perform one last change of variables, making the primary variables $(\rho_n,\theta_n)$.
+Note that, although the triad phase $\theta_n$ has a single index $n$, it comprises phases from three different modes: $n,n+1,$ and $n+2$.The single index is due to the fact that in shell models, by construction, any triad consists of three ``contiguous'' neighbors, and so one can choose for example the lowest shell index in the triad to ``represent'' the triad.

 The evolution of $\rho_n$ becomes

 whereas the triad phase evolution acquires more terms since it is a linear combination of the evolution of three phases, and becomes

 Since only the 2D-like shell models have a second sign-definite quadratic invariant, in this study we will consider only the flux of energy across scales.
 Due to the local nature of the equations, the energy flux through shell $n$ can be expressed simply as a sum of two terms: